Nottinghamshire Police and Crime Commissioner

+The incumbent is Gary Godden, representing the Labour Party.
+The post of deputy was announced in September 2024, after delays caused by "checks and due diligence".

 History

 The post was created in November 2012, following an election held on 15 November 2012, and replaced the Nottinghamshire Police Authority.
 The inaugural incumbent Paddy Tipping was returned in 2012 and again in 2016.